Historia Mundum

 Frankfurt Parliament in the German Confederation

 All over the territory of the German Confederation, there were a series of loosely coordinated protests and rebellions.
 They were based on pan-Germanism, the notion that the Confederation should be transformed into a single country, rather than continuing to be a multiplicity of small states led by Austria and Prussia.
-In most cases, these revolts had little impact, because the governments quickly defeated them.
+In most cases, these revolts had little impact because the governments quickly defeated them.
 However, an exception was the so-called Frankfurt Parliament.

+The Frankfurt Parliament made German unification a constitutional project, but it lacked the coercive power of Austria or Prussia.
 The parliamentarians appointed a Regent of Germany and engaged in discussions about the country’s territorial extent and political structures after unification.

 Without the support of either Austria or Prussia, the Frankfurt Parliament would never succeed in unifying Germany, so the members of the German Confederation dismantled it.

-The uprisings in the Austro-Hungarian Empire
+The uprisings in the Habsburg Monarchy

 By the end of 1848, the counterrevolutionary forces prevailed, having executed the leaders of the radicals and dismissed a proposal for a constitution in liberal terms.
 King Ferdinand I regained full powers, but was convinced to abdicate in favor of his nephew, Franz Joseph I. Although the new monarch rejected the constitutional monarchy that had been established and attempted to restore absolutism in Austria, he maintained a few achievements of the revolutionary government — notably, the abolition of serfdom and the end of censorship.